MorganLee909/grader-fixer/README.md

 # Grader Fixer

 ## SUMMARY
 Just a simple script to make the grader easier to use.
-There are some updates that have not been implemented yet, so I just decided to do it myself.
+There are some much needed updates for the site that have not been implemented yet, so I just decided to do it myself.

 ## FEATURES
 1. When the assignment has been graded previously, the grade is displayed in "Comments", next to the timestamp for the specific grader comment.